leerob/next-self-host/README.md

 This will start both services and make your Next.js app available at `http://localhost:3000` with the PostgreSQL database running in the background.
 We also create a network so that our two containers can communicate with each other.

-If you want to view the contents of the database, you can use Drizzle Studio:
+If you want to view the contents of the local database, you can use Drizzle Studio:

 ```bash
 bun run db:studio